 The easiest way to join the chat if you don’t have an IRC program is to go to http://tinyurl.com/randomworldsirc.
 Select your nick, log in, and enjoy!

 Or, if you prefer, we have a newer Discord chatroom.
-While the IRC room remains our focus, the Discord room is seeing increasing traffic.
+I’ve recently decided to move our Q&As there, and the room is seeing rapidly-increasing traffic.

 Either way, see you there!